Pico de Gallo Recipe

 - 1 medium red onion, chopped

-- 1 jalapeno, chopped, seeds removed
+- 1 medium jalapeno, chopped, seeds removed

 - 3 tbsp fresh cilantro, roughly chopped

-- 1 juice of one lime
+- 1 medium lime, juice only

 - 1/4 tsp kosher salt